Glass Pool Fence vs Metal Pool Fence

 Maintenance

-Glass requires periodic cleaning to prevent hard-water spots (mitigated with an optional hydrophobic or ceramic coating).
+Glass requires periodic cleaning to limit hard-water spotting, and an optional hydrophobic or ceramic coating may reduce it depending on the product, water conditions and exposure.
 Metal requires periodic re-coating or paint touch-up — Arizona sun is hard on powder coat and paint.
+How often either needs attention depends on exposure, water and what you find on inspection.

 Safety